wangyuanhao/optimization_method_course_webpage/_pages/about.md

  <a href="https://wangyuanhao.github.io" style="text-decoration:none;color:purple">**Instructor: Weiwen Wang(王伟文)**</a>

+<span style="color: rgba(58, 75, 209, 0.9);">It is unrealistic to read all the materials listed below in one semester, but students must read some of them in order to finish a qualified essay. </span>

 The materials are collected and reorganized mainly from:

 * [H. Liu, J. Hu, Y. Li, Z. Wen, Optimization: Modeling, Algorithm and Theory (in Chinese)](http://faculty.bicmr.pku.edu.cn/~wenzw/optbook.html)